 1. Remove Grease Stains in Clothing

 Accidentally dripped some salad dressing on your favorite shirt?
-Don’t panic!
-Rub a little liquid dish soap over the stain, let it sit, and toss in the washing machine.
+Don't panic!
+Rub a little liquid dish soap over the stain, let it sit, and toss in the washer.
 The soap is powerful enough to lift the grease from most fabrics.

-My mom swears by this rather than expensive stain removers because it really does work.
-Isn’t that why they say always listen to your mother?!
+My mom swears by this rather than expensive cleaning solutions because it really does work.
+Isn't that why they say always listen to your mother?!

 2. Clean Your Floors

-A simple solution for sparkling clean floors doesn’t have to be those expensive floor cleaners.
-Just filled a bucket with warm water and a few tablespoons of liquid soap and mop away!
-This method works best for tile or vinyl flooring.
+A simple solution for sparkling clean floors doesn't have to be those expensive floor cleaners.
+Grab a bucket of hot water and a few drops of dish soap and mop away!
+This soapy water method works best for removing gunk from tile or vinyl flooring.

 3. Clean Kitchen Cabinets

-I know I often forget to do this, but when you think about it, your kitchen cabinets get pretty filthy with food splatters and grease stains.
-Over time, that builds up and leaves a nasty film that can be hard to scrub off.
+I know I often forget to do this, but when you think about it, your kitchen cabinets get pretty filthy with grease stains and buildup.
+Over time, that builds up and leaves a nasty film that can be hard to scrub of without ruining your manicure.